Leave No Trace

 Visit Big Bear understands the importance of sustainable tourism and has taken steps to promote education and practices for low impact on the environment.
-Keep these points in mind when traveling or make them habits at home...
+Keep these points in mind when traveling and make them habits at home.

 Reducing Energy Use Will Reduce Carbon Emissions

-- Use a blanket or wear extra clothing instead of adjusting the thermostat.
+- Wear extra clothing instead of adjusting the thermostat.

 - Shop with reusable bags instead of single-use plastics or papers.

 - Use public transportation wherever possible, or walk.
 Learn about Free Big Bear Trolley.

 - Do several errands in one trip and carpool when possible.

 - Be considerate of the environment in the communities you visit.

 - Don't litter.